junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "What do you want?"
 Jimmy wails through the voice that doesn't even sound like him now.

 Sometimes the angels ask a question or two, and Jimmy doesn't even know what he's answering.
-He wishes he didn't give up the names of those new faces he newly befriended with, but his mind is too tired to really have control over anything.
+He wishes he didn't give up the names of those new faces he recently befriended with, but his mind is too tired to really have control over anything.
 Other times, they just laugh, and slice him open again and again like a dead meat -- a body that knows nothing but screaming in pain.

-It's not about interrogation, or words, or any value he can provide.
+It's not about interrogation, or information, or any value he can provide.
 Jimmy realizes.
 It's about torture, and torture alone.
 It's about providing them toys to kill the time, because that's all human is to them.

 It's not even prisoner concentration camp.
 It's... it's an ant farm, built only to watch how the insects twitch and struggle when they're flooded and drowned; a zoo that is kept with the only show being watching them in pain; a slaughter house, except there isn't even a hope for an ending, there is no comfort of death in the end, only the eternal, constant pain and torture.